Raniasoudana/Emoji/README.md

 # Emojifier

-an implementation of emojifier by Keras
+An implementation of emojifier by Keras